The greatest battle implement ever devised.Back to Cool Guns

 Winchester lever-action rifle

 AKA "The Gun That Won the West", the Winchesternote is the quintessential lever-action rifle seen in numerous westerns.
 In real life, the unique design was for its main utility as a horseback gun; the shorter barrel and the repeating lever made it easier for horseback soldiers to fire off of a speeding horse.
 While The Wild West is long gone, the Winchester rifle and its lever-action cousins are still used today for hunting.note In movies, the model in question will almost always be the Model 1892 carbine, due to the ubiquity of the "Five-in-One" blank cartridge.note A Model 1866 (with a brass or "yellowboy" receiver) will often have the forestock removed and do double duty as a Civil War-era Henry rifle (the Winchester's immediate predecessor), as until recent reproductions came onto the scene, the "Yellowboy" Winchester was much more readily available.
+It should noted that it's successor, the 1893 Winchester, is the original "trench gun" and "street sweeper".
+A little known thing is that after WWI the Germans tried to make the use of shotguns in combat illegal and the US said no.

 Any World War II movie featuring Americans will feature this rifle.
 One of the first semi-automatic weapons fielded by a major army, it fired 8 rounds of .30-06 from its internal clip-fed magazinenote , and continues to be a sticking point among people trying to explain the difference between a clip and a magazine, as one of the few examples of a clip being physically inserted into a weapon.
 Legendary durability was a plus, too, though the gun had a nasty snap to its action that lead to a common complaint known as "rifleman's thumb" or more simply "M1 thumb."
 Commonly said to have the "disadvantage" that the ejecting en-bloc clip made a distinctive ping when it hit the ground; in practice this was not nearly as large a problem as is often believed, since the ping was usually drowned out by gunfire, only occurred on hard surfaces, and the rifleman with a Garand reloaded more quickly and fired faster than any opponent with a Mauser-derivative could hope to.
 Not to mention the fact that war is not fought as a one-on-one duel, and it's generally unlikely for the entire squad to run out of ammo at the same time.
 In fact, some riflemen took advantage of this quirk, whereby they would intentionally make the pinging noise to tempt enemies out of cover.
 Some Italian versions (the Beretta BM59) with detachable box magazines were produced after World War II, and for a time were the standard rifle of the Italian Army.
 With the advent of automatic rifles, the American military tried to convert the M1 into the M14 battle rifle.
 Even by changing the ammo from .30-06 to .308 Winchester / 7.62x51 NATO, it turned out to be too much dakka.
 This was noted, sadly, after it was instituted as a standard rifle round.
 Italy had the same problem with their full-auto BM59 models, meaning that in practice only semi-auto was actually used.
 In fact, the full auto selector switch was frequently removed from the M14, so that soldiers wouldn't be tempted to waste ammo with uncontrollable full-auto fire.
 The M1 itself stayed in service through Korea and was still in limited use in Vietnam, especially the M1D sniper variant with a fitted scope.
 Garands served with other military elements well into the 70s, and are still used by military drill teams even today.

 The assault rifle before assault rifles were cool.note The M1 Carbine fires a bullet with the inventively named caliber of .30 Carbine, which was designed to cover the gap in effective range between .45 ACP SMGs and the .30-06 M1 Garand.
-Utilizing a short-stroke gas system devised by a no-shit convict, 15-, and later (post-war) 30-round detachable box magazines (when the British Lee-Enfield had only 10, and the iconic Garand had a mere 8) and its own proprietary .30 caliber round, the weapon was a favorite of paratroopers, officers, and vehicle crews.
+Utilizing a short-stroke gas system devised by a no-shit convictnote , 15-, and later (post-war) 30-round detachable box magazines (when the British Lee-Enfield had only 10, and the iconic Garand had a mere 8) and its own proprietary .30 caliber round, the weapon was a favorite of paratroopers, officers, and vehicle crews.
 In fact, a primary purpose for this weapon was to provide a decent longarm for behind-the-lines troops in case an enemy using blitzkrieg tactical doctrine outmanoeuvre the front line troops and interdict their support system instead.
 The Nazis, especially the Waffen-SS, also loved captured M1 Carbines.
 A variant with a pistol grip and a folding wire stock, the M1A1, was actually developed for paratroopers so that they could have a longarm from the moment they hit the ground instead of having to assemble their weapons while people were trying to kill them.
 It saw extensive use in Korea (where it obtained a significant hatedom due to its perceived lack of stopping powernote and the M1 was even used through to the end of Vietnam, as well as use by nearly every Western European military (the French Foreign Legion particularly adored it) and the nascent State of Israel (where it remains beloved by police units to this day, to the point where it's being attempted to market a bullpup conversion kit◊ for the guns so the police can update to a modern weapon while still using the "same guns").
 The M2 variant was full-auto, and the one issued in Korea, and the M3 version saw one of the world's first night sights (which was incredibly bulky, and that's not even including its primitive battery which was so large it had to be carried in a separate backpack and attached via cable).
 In addition to surplus rifles, very slightly modified versions were produced for civilian sales (the main difference being that the wood handguard is replaced by a perforated sheet metal one), which for a time were very popular as self-defense weapons.

 The SKS was designed and fielded in the last days of World War 2.
 Firing the intermediate 7.62x39mm round (which is known for being the same caliber used by the AK-47), it was soon replaced by AK pattern weapons and ultimately forgotten in the Soviet Union.
 It went on to have quite a long career in the People's Republic of China, the Democratic Peoples' Republic of North Korea, the Democratic (later Socialist) Republic of Vietnam and numerous other former Soviet client states, and it is still quite a popular gun around the world today.
 Visually, it is very similar to the SVT-40, although not quite as pretty, a good bit lighter, and 8 inches shorter.
 The SKS features a fixed magazine with a capacity of 10 rounds which can be filled either by clips, or one at a time.
 The SKS is slightly more powerful and accurate than the AK because it features a longer barrel and better sights.
 Most have bayonets that fold underneath the barrel, or at least originally did; some (especially from China) had the bayonet removed prior to import.
 When the Communist Bloc fell, all of a sudden, it was suddenly available for very cheap with crates of Soviet and Chinese ammunition (Soviet variants qualified for "Curio and Relic" status, as do Yugoslavian ones [most of which have an attachment for firing rifle grenades via blank ammo, which is mostly useless since grenades are illegal but which has spawned a popular golf ball launcher attachment], along with the ultra-rare East Germannote , North Korean and Vietnamese versions, which bypassed some restrictions (on account of being brought home from Vietnam] as war trophies rather than imported the normal way), and the fixed magazine meant that they were not at all affected under the Clinton Assault Weapons Ban of 1994) (which when it game to rifles only dealt with those with a detachable magazine), and a large number of people found that the ballistics matched up nicely with those of the .30-30 Winchester 1894 (the "poor man's deer rifle" of the previous century).
 Frequently susceptible to being "bubba'd" with optical sights (The rifles are accurate out to 400M, although putting scopes on them is rather pointless), "tactical" accessories (or "tacticool", as some disparagingly call them; these include jam-happy aftermarket detachable magazines) and camo paint.
 Now it's a favorite of both hunters, as well as mall ninjas on too low a budget for an AR-15.
 It is also a moderately popular choice of Home Defense weapon, being easy to use, easy to bring to bear, and firing a relatively more powerful round than handguns, shotgun pellets, and the AR-15 (and a round that's readily available at a low price).